stevenharperja/AI-plays-AI-generated-pong/README.md

 ### Progress Status
 - A simple agent has been created,
-- A data pipeline has been made for the generator network, and a dummy generator network has been tested on it.
+- A data pipeline has been made for the generator network, and a dummy generator network has been tested on it to verify that data can be processed.
-Next steps are to create a better generator network by connecting a convolutional classification network's feature layer output as embeddings for a diffusion network.
+- Next steps are to create a better generator network by connecting a convolutional classification network to a diffusion network.

 <!-- ## 2.
 Goals and Objectives
 ### Why I chose this project